Sherman Antitrust Act: Subsequent legislation expanding its scope

 The Clayton Antitrust Act specifically states that unions are exempt from this ruling.

 The Robinson–Patman Act of 1936 amended the Clayton Act.
 The amendment proscribed certain anti-competitive practices in which manufacturers engaged in price discrimination against equally-situated distributors.
+For example, if a wholesale supplier sells products to a franchise at a price that is not available to a smaller business.